-Citrus fruits are nature’s little bundles of zen, for a number of reasons.
+Citrus fruits are nature’s little bundles of zen, providing ideal aromatherapy for anxiety, for a number of reasons.
 Research from the U.S. National Library of Medicine shows that lemon and sweet orange oil, among other citrus scents, have a positive effect on physical, mental, and spiritual wellbeing.
 This is partially because the smell of citrus has a positive effect on the limbic system– a complex system of brain structure involved in coordination emotion, motivation, learning, memory, and yes, anxiety.

 And because aromatherapy has very few side affects, everyone from cancer researchers to naturopaths have been looking into the health benefits of scent and its potential applications in a variety of health contexts.
 This is, however, only part of the story that makes the smell of citrus so helpful for stress and anxiety.
 Below, we explore what the scientific literature says– and float some new theories about why we could all use more exposure to nature’s most perfect class of fruit.

 In today’s marketplace it’s easy to surround yourself with the smell of citrus even when you don’t have access to the fruit.
 Look for it in all-natural perfumes like John Masters Organics sparkling citrus roll-on fragrance, or choose a citrus-scented candle like Homesick brand’s lemon-zest infused “Southern California” soy candle.